MacDonnell (surname)

-MacDonnell, Macdonnell, or McDonnell is a surname of Scottish and Irish origin.
+MacDonnell, Macdonnell, or McDonnell is a surname of Irish and Scottish origin.
 It is an anglicized form of the Gaelic patronymic Mac Dhòmhnaill, meaning "son of Dòmhnall".
 The Gaelic personal name Dòmhnall is a Gaelicised form of the name Donald, which is composed of the elements domno, meaning "world", and val, meaning "might" or "rule".
 The name is considered a variation of MacDonald.

 MacDonnells are found in both Scottish and Irish nobility, where they have held an important role in the history of both countries.